gvwilson/thirdbit/_posts/2018/11/2018-11-24-afraid-of-change.md

 What crystallized my dislike was the way the workshop's trainer danced around when asked if [James Damore's infamous memo](https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788) counted as "radical candor".
-It was definitely candid,
-but since "yes" would clearly have been an awkward response, the trainer simply avoided giving a direct answer.
+Damore's memo passed all of the tests the trainer had just outlined, but since it would have been awkward to say "yes", the trainer talked for a couple of minutes without actually addressing the question.

-That dance got me thinking about all the other things the tech industry doesn't like to talk about.
+A little while later,
+one of the women in the workshop pointed out that "say what you think" is a much riskier strategy for her than it is for a middle-aged straight white guy.
+In response,
+one of the men said,
+"Do you think the book is sexist?"
+When she said yes,
+he said,
+"But it can't be---the author is a woman."

-What ties them together, I think, is a deep-seated fear of change: not the superficial kind, like virtual reality or speech recognition, but meaningful changes in who we are, how we work, and the kind of society we construct.
+What ties this all together, I think, is a deep-seated fear of change: not the superficial kind, like virtual reality or speech recognition, but meaningful changes in who we are, how we work, and the kind of society we construct.